 Sean Kelly

-Dr. Sean J. Kelly is an Associate Professor of English whose primary areas of specialization include 19th century American literature, African American literature, critical theory, and composition.
+Dr. Sean J. Kelly is a Professor of English whose primary areas of specialization include 19th century American literature, African American literature, critical theory, and composition.
 His scholarly articles have appeared in The Edgar Allan Poe Review, Angelaki, and Papers on Language and Literature.

 Philip Simon